 The program is limited to juniors and seniors, and it lasts one academic year.
 Students join the group through application and/or nomination process.
 Approximately twenty students participate in undergraduate research per year.
 The group meets weekly throughout the year for guidance and support.
 Participants select and pursue projects that will be presented at a conference.
 These projects are usually conducted individually, but sometimes with another group member or a professor.

 Credits are available.
 Contact your advisor for more information.

 Undergraduate researchers venture to different venues each year.
 Conferences attended include the Pacific Sociological Association (PSA) annual meeting, the National Conference of Undergraduate Research (NCUR), and the Spokane Intercollegiate Research Conference (SIRC).

+The PSA is a professional association of sociologists in the Pacific Region of North America.
 The Association holds an annual meeting in late March or early April and publishes a newsletter, The Pacific Sociologist, and a journal, Sociological Perspectives.
-You can access these documents, as well as application materials, at the PSA website.
+Additional information and application materials can be found on the Pacific Sociological Association website.